8 min read..... or a 10 min video....

 4. Have Internal Policies with staff and consultants

 It's important that internally your team is acting in accordance with your privacy policy.
 It's not much good having the best privacy policy around but then carrying on as if it did not exist.
 You need to ensure your staff are aware and have agreed to the terms laid out in your privacy policy.
 This would apply equally to anyone else who may have access to customer personal information.
-A common situation maybe 3rd part consultants or agencies.
+A common situation maybe 3rd party consultants or agencies.

 5. Register a company information officer